painvision/BeeTuxMacro/README.md

 > [!IMPORTANT]
 > If you found macro interesting, consider starring repository.
-It means a lot to me
+It means a lot for me

 # BeeTux Macro ☃️
 Open source Bee Swarm Simulator macro made for Linux. 🐧